mirzanikhath/90DaysOfDevOps/2025/shell_scripting/solutions/task1.md

 The above shell script first check whether the user is present and resets the password and confirms it after confirmation it resets the password accordingly .
 Then at last it prints the username and latest password changed .

+Part -4 :- shell script to list user accounts

+    #!/bin/bash

+    #function to list all user accounts with usernames and UIDs
+    list_users() {
+      echo "username     UIDs"
+      eco "-------------------"
+      awk -f: '{ printf "%-12s %s\n", $1,$3 }' /etc/passwd
+    }

+    #main logic
+    case "$1" in
+        -l|--list)
+             list_users
+             ;;

+         *)
+            echo "usage: $0 [-l | --list]"
+            ;;
+    esac

+This script repomds to -l or --list options read /etc/passwd list all the usernames and their UIDs and list them accordingly .

+Part 5:- script to help and find usage information

+#!/bin/bash

+#function that show help linux command
+show_help() {
+   echo "Usage: $0 [option]"
+   echo ""
+   echo "options:"
+   echo " -l, --list   list all user accounts with their usernames and UIDs" echo " -h , --help  show this help message and exit '
+   #add more options below as your script grows

+   echo
+   echo "example:"
+   echo" $0 --list  list all user " echo "$ 0 --help displays this help message "
+}

+#handle command -line arguments
+case "$1" in
+     -h|--help)
+         show_help
+         ;;
+      *)

+         echo "unknown option: $1"
+         echo " use -h or --help to display usage." exit 1
+         ;;
+esac

+When -h or --help option is used in your script it should display usage information and list all available command -line options with breif description.